twosatnams/beginning-ruby-problems/README.md

 - [x] [Maximum Profit with 2 transactions](lib/maximum_profit.rb) - In a daily share trading, a buyer buys shares in the morning and sells it on same day.
 If the trader is allowed to make at most 2 transactions in a day, where as second transaction can only start after first one is complete.
 Given stock prices throughout day, find out maximum profit that a share trader could have made.

+- [x] [Product of Previous and Next](lib/product_prev_next.rb) - Given an array of integers, update every element with multiplication of previous and next elements with following exceptions.
+    - a) First element is replaced by multiplication of first and second.
+    - b) Last element is replaced by multiplication of last and second last.

 ## Trees and Graphs

 - [x] [Knight's Travails](lib/knight_path_finder.rb) - Write a class that will find a path for a Chess Knight from a starting position to an end position